HelyusHD/FTD/Projects/GeneralMissileGuidance.lua/Readme.txt

    and they will aim ahead like "PredictionName" says.
    You can remove or add groups.
    You can change the settings of a group, which are:
-   1. LaunchpadName
+   1. LaunchpadName:        a launchpad named this way will be added to this group
-   2. ControllingAiName
+   2. ControllingAiName:    a mainframe named this way will controll all missiles in this group
-   3. MissileBehaviourName
+   3. MissileBehaviourName: missiles in this group will use this behaviour
    4. PredictionName:       possible otions: "APN", "PG"
    5. Size:                 The size of the missiles ("small", "medium", "large", "huge")

    missile behaviours
 -----------------------------------------------------------------------------------------